 Fairy Bread is simply white bread is cut into triangles, covered with butter or margarine, and topped with multi-colored balls of sugar called "hundreds and thousands" in Australia or which is known as sprinkles in the rest of the world,

 Fairy bread remains a staple of birthday parties throughout Australia and New Zealand.

 Tim Tam is an Australian brand of chocolate biscuits.

 They consist of two malted biscuits which are separated by chocolate cream, then coated in a thin layer of chocolate.
 Tim Tams were created by Ian Norris and named by Ross Arnott, who had named them after the winning horse at the 1958 Kentucky Derby.

 The best way to eat the Tim Tam is with a cup of coffee, tea, or hot chocolate.

 Nowadays, the biscuits come in different varieties made with dark chocolate, white chocolate, caramel, and many more.

-Anzac biscuits are sweet cookies made from a combination of flour, oats, golden syrup, butter, sugar, coconut, and soda bicarbonate.
+Anzac biscuits are sweet cookies made from a combination of flour, oats, syrup, butter, sugar, coconut, and soda bicarbonate.
 Although the origins of these cookies are not clear, both Australia and New Zealand claim to have invented Anzac biscuits.